 if the event is semi-formal, I would stick to closed-toed or peep-toed shoes. if any of your roommates/friends are your same shoe size, ask to borrow a pair of flats.

 Thank you guys SO much.
-I look up for some options, or in case, I’ll use a blazer on top to make it more formal-like.posted about 1 year ago
+I look up for some options, or in case, I’ll use a blazer on top to make it more formal-like.posted over 1 year ago

 Make Her Feel Welcome with Chic Points